The Price of Water (A Babushka Short Story)

 But there was no other choice.
 Lev forced himself to nod, the words slipping out before he could second-guess them.
 “I’ll do whatever you ask of us.”

-He hated himself for capitulating, but survival demanded it.
+He hated himself for capitulating, but survival required it.
 No matter how righteous he’d felt, making demands now would be a fatal mistake.
 His muscles tensed with the shame of it, yet as he glanced at Mina, their eyes met, and for the first time, he saw something different there.
-There was no playful critique, no teasing in her gaze - only something like acknowledgement.
-He could almost hear her say: You’re an idiot, but you're a brave one, Lev.
+There was no playful critique, no teasing in her gaze —only something like acknowledgement.
+He could almost hear her say: “You’re an idiot, Lev, but you're a brave idiot.”

 Bekov said nothing, simply nodding toward the guards, who stepped forward to escort them out of the chamber.